 Cashless payments only

-Currently, Essex Food are not accepting cash payments in outlets.
+Essex Food do not accept cash payments in outlets.
 Please pay by card or contactless payment method.
-Alternatively, download the Essex Food Rewards app to pay and collect loyalty points on every purchase by choosing loyalty and cashless payment when you set up your account.
+Alternatively, download the Essex Food Rewards app to pay and collect rewards.
+Choose loyalty and cashless payment when you set up your account.

 Ethics Food, we care…